SisyphusZheng/freshpress/README.md

-Still Can Not use
+# Still Can Not use

-# FreshPress

 > A Static Site Generator + Hybrid Rendering Documentation Framework for Fresh

 FreshPress is a modern documentation framework built entirely on [Fresh](https://fresh.deno.dev).
-Through a plugin-based architecture, it provides features like Static Site Generation (SSG), search, and Markdown support, all while preserving the advantages of Fresh's island architecture.
+Through a plugin-based architecture, it provides features like Static Site Generation (SSG), search, and Markdown support, preinstalled tailwindcss and daisyui. all while preserving the advantages of Fresh's island architecture.

 ## 🚀 Features